 Marine life sightings off the coast of Simon’s Town

-The oceans surrounding Cape Town are incredibly rich in life.
+The oceans surrounding Cape Town are incredibly rich in marine life.
 Huge shoals of fish and krill attract large numbers of predators, among them some of the largest animals to have ever existed.
 Three species of whale are regularly seen in the waters around Cape Town: the Southern right whale, the humpback whale and the Bryde’s whale.

 Bryde’s whales can be seen at any time of the year, while the other two species are more seasonal visitors.
 Humpback whales migrate past Cape Town on their way to and from their breeding grounds off West Africa and Mozambique.
 Southern right whales, on the other hand, visit Cape Town between June and November to give birth to their calves.
 In recent years, Cape Town has witnessed great numbers of humpback whales visiting the waters just off its beaches to feed on massive swarms of krill.
 This abundance of food also leads some humpback whales to stay around Cape Town during the migrations.